c-sanders/ImageOverlay/README.md

 	>>> sys.path = <Name_of_dir_containing_Python_Script> + sys.path

-This should add - by prepending to the front of the list of directories that Python searches for modules, the directory whics contains the Python Script.
+This should add - by prepending to the front of the list of directories that Python searches for modules, the directory which contains the Python Script.

 Now, just invoke the following two commands;